avigewirtz/avigewirtz.github.io-/make/incremental-builds.md

 <figure><img src="../.gitbook/assets/Frame 31 (2).png" alt=""><figcaption></figcaption></figure>

 The key to incremental builds lies in caching object files and reusing them in subsequent builds when the source files they are derived from, or _depend_ on, haven't changed.
 Notice that each object file depends on its corresponding `.c` file and `#included` headers.

-From obersving Figure X, the following dependencies should be apparent:
+Specifically:

 - testintmath.o depends on testintmath.c, stdio.h, stdlib.h, and intmath.h
 - intmath.o depends on intmath.c and intmath.h

-In practical purposes, we need not be concerned with stdio.h and stdlib.h, since these are system headers that we dont modify.
+In practice, we need not be concerned with stdio.h and stdlib.h, since these are system headers that we dont modify. therefore, we'll ignore them going forward.

-In practical terms, this means that if we modify only `testintmath.c`, we can rebuild our program by rebuilding `testintmath.o` and linking it with the existing `intmath.o`.
+In practice, this means that if we modify only `testintmath.c`, we can rebuild our program by rebuilding `testintmath.o` and linking it with the existing `intmath.o`.
 Similarly, if we modify only `intmath.c`, we can rebuild our program by rebuilding `intmath.o` and linking it with the existing `testintmath.o`.
 Let’s demonstrate this incremental build strategy in action.

 The first time we build `testintmath`, a full build is required; there’s no way around that.
 Importantly, however, we ensure to save the intermediately generated object files--`intmath.o` and `testintmath.o`--which by default `gcc` discards.
 How do we save object files?
 Recall the `-c` option, which tells `gcc` to halt the build process after the assembly stage and output object files.
 Thus, we build `testintmath` with the following two commands: